 Dreams of taking a vacation or being able to leave work early usually indicate that you are on your way to spending more time with your spouse.
 Though you may choose to go on a trip with friends or take some much-needed time for yourself during those times, if you have no desire to spend any of your free time with your partner, it may be time to call it quits.

 #3.
-The desire to spend the rest of my life with them is not as strong as it use to be.
+The desire to spend the rest of my life with them is not as strong as it used to be.

 The decision to be with someone is usually made because you see a future with them.
 And, in most cases, it is something that lasts a lifetime.
-When you start to think about your future and your partner no longer has a place in it, you may be growing apart.
+When you start thinking about your future, and your partner no longer has a place in it, you may grow apart.

 #4.
 There is no physical contact between you two.